-This finding had not been resolved at June 30, 2008.
+This finding has been resolved at June 30, 2010.

-07-05 - Failure to Maintain Fiscal Responsibility
+2009-03 - Failure to Maintain Fiscal Responsibility

 We noted during our audit that the Joint Gas Line has not executed a contract with Locust Ridge Gas Company, its sole natural gas provider.
 This situation subjects the Towns of Newellton and St. Joseph and their respective citizens to unnecessary price vulnerability and potential service interruptions.
-This was a finding in the prior year.